 Everest is the world’s tallest mountain.
 It lies at a staggering height of 8848.13 meters.
 It is also known as Sagarmatha which means “Peak of Heaven”.
-This 16 days Everest Base Camp trek takes you to the Base of this tallest mountain in the world.
-It is a moderate trek for traders who can walk up to days and days for hours daily.
+This 16 days Everest Base Camp trek takes you to the Base of the tallest mountain in the world.
+It is a moderate trek for trekkers who can walk up to days and days for hours daily.

-The 16 days EBC trek will awestruck you with the glimpses of the diverse Sagarmatha National park as well as the local life of Sherpa people in this region.
-In this trek, you will embark on an incredible journey which takes you to the same trail Sir Edmund Hillary and Tenzing Norgay Sherpa set off in 1953.
+The 16 days EBC trek will be awestruck you with glimpses of the diverse Sagarmatha National park as well as the local life of Sherpa people in this region.
+In this trek, you will embark on an incredible journey that takes you to the same trail Sir Edmund Hillary and Tenzing Norgay Sherpa set off in 1953.

 The Sherpas who are the ace of the Himalayas will be your guiding hands along the treacherous path of the Himalayas.
 They will also be providing you with a company and all the knowledge they have to offer for you to understand the local surroundings.

-Nevertheless, this ultimate trekking challenges you to a one in a lifetime adventure filled with breathtaking views of the mountains and Sherpa’s hospitality which makes you feel you are at home.
+Nevertheless, this ultimate trekking challenges you to a once in a lifetime adventure filled with breathtaking views of the mountains and Sherpa’s hospitality which makes you feel you are at home.

 16 Days Everest Base Camp Trek Highlights